akshaykmr/emailtrail/README.md

 - Running tests: `pytest`
 - If you want to understand the code, read the test cases first.
 - Make your changes -> Pass the tests -> Push to your branch -> Create pull request -> Profit ??

+### Webapp

+If you are looking for the source code of the [webapp](https://emailtrail.herokuapp.com/) in the description, you can find it [over here](https://github.com/akshayKMR/emailtrail-webapp).
+It's a little python webserver and a single page frontend app made with vue.js

 #### Miscellaneous